emreokcular/emreokcular.github.io/README.md

 Currently, as a Senior Data Scientist and Machine Learning Engineer, solving real-world problems from a wide variety of business domains with deep data science and engineering perspective.
 Specialized in Machine Learning Engineering by building end-to-end ML pipelines in production and deep learning.

+Feel free to reach out!
+Open for interesting ideas, new connections and encounters.

 <!---
 <h2 align="center" style="border-bottom: none" ><a href="/resources/Emre_Okcular-Resume.pdf">RESUME</a></h2>
 --->